Silleellie/VBPR-Reproducibility/README.md

 It also contains everything to reproduce an end-to-end experiment using the modified version of ClayRS, from feature extraction using the *caffe reference model* (with two different pre-processing pipelines) to *resnet50* and *vgg19*.

+Check the ['Experiment pipeline' section](#experiment-pipeline) for an overview of the operations carried out by the two different experiments

 ## How to Use

 Simply execute `pip install requirements.txt` in a freshly created *virtual environment*.
 The source code has been tested with ***python 3.9***.